Irish neutrality: United Nations peacekeeping

-Irish Defence Forces have seen active service as part of United Nations peacekeeping activities – initially in the early 1960s Congo Crisis, and subsequently in Cyprus (UNFICYP) and Lebanon (UNIFIL).
+Irish Defence Forces personnel first served on United Nations peacekeeping duties in 1958, when about fifty officers were assigned to the United Nations Observation Group in Lebanon (UNOGIL); after that mission ended, some transferred to the United Nations Truce Supervision Organization (UNTSO).
+The first armed Irish contingent was deployed to the United Nations Operation in the Congo (ONUC) from 1960 to 1964; more than 6,000 Irish personnel served in the mission and 26 died, while Irish officer Seán Mac Eoin served as force commander from 1961 to 1962.

+Peacekeeping has been described by the Irish government as a central part of Ireland's international role.
+The Department of Foreign Affairs states that Ireland has had a continuous presence on UN and UN-mandated peace support operations since 1958, while the Defence Forces state that Ireland has continuously provided an armed contingent to the UN since the Congo mission except between May 1974 and May 1978.
+Major deployments have included UNFICYP in Cyprus, UNIFIL in Lebanon, UNDOF in the Golan Heights, and UNTSO in the Middle East.

+Irish participation has included both UN-led operations and missions authorised or mandated by the UN but led by other organisations.
+In 1998, Ireland signed a memorandum of understanding with the United Nations Standby Arrangements System, offering to provide up to 850 Defence Forces personnel for UN peacekeeping operations at any given time.
+Since 2007, Irish Defence Forces personnel have also served in missions authorised by the UN and led by the European Union or NATO, including EUFOR Chad and KFOR in Kosovo.

 Weapons control

 A 2004 report by Forfás noted that the policy of neutrality is a factor in Ireland's lack of an arms industry and strict export controls on weapons.
 The latter were previously enforced by the Control of Exports (Goods and Technology) Order 2009, a statutory instrument made under the Control of Exports Act 1983.
 The 2009 order was replaced by the Control of Exports (Goods and Technology) Order 2012, which reflects the 2008 EU Common Position on Arms Exports.
 The 2004 Forfás report noted concerns about dual-use technology and the use as weapons components of products from major Irish export industries such as chemicals, telecommunications equipment, computer chips and software.
 The state is also bound by EU regulations and international arms control treaties.
 In 2017, four export licence applications were refused for dual-use items.
 In the 1980s and early 1990s, successive governments rebuffed proposals by companies including Eurometaal and Thyssen Henschel to establish arms manufacturing and repair plants in the state, on the grounds that it might compromise neutrality and that there was then no specific legislation limiting the area to which the arms could be exported.